Alexevers/Alejandro-Android-Application-Refurbishment/Homeless_Aid_Panoramic_Interactive_System/PrivacyPolicy.md

-**Do we process any sensitive personal information?** We do not process sensitive personal information.
+**Do we process any sensitive personal information?** We process sensitive personal information.